manwoodt/searchJob-client/README.md

 ### Project: android client application for job searching.
 The application will have two tabs - campaigns and vacancies, screens of their details and a screen for editing resumes.

-## Exercises:
+# Exercises:

 **Requirement!** Please, make each exercise in a separate project.
 For example, `Day07/src/exercise1`, `Day07/src/exercise2`, `Day07/src/bonusexercise3`, etc. If the previous exercise is needed for the next one, just copy a project from the previous to the next folder and continue development within the next one.

+**Requirement!** Please, don't commit generated files and folders, such as `.idea`, `.out`, `.build`, `.gradle`, etc. In IntelliJ IDEA and Android Studio they are usually marked with orange/brown color.
+Commit and push to the origin only source code of your app.
+Delete generated files before commit or better add them to the `.gitignore` file in your project.

+**Requirement!** There is no need to download gradle.
+Please, use the IDE embedded one.

-### Exercise 1: The list of companies
+## Exercise 1: The list of companies
 Let’s create our project and add a list of companies.
 - Create android application project
 - To work with data, add the Retrofit2 library
 - Connect HTTP client to the project.
 Use Dagger2 to implement DI in the project, starting with the HTTP client.
-See an example in the Code Samples directory.
+See an example in the `codesamples`  directory.
 - Add a logger and timeouts to the HTTP client
 - Add entities to the model to work with a list of companies
 - Add a screen with two tabs: "Companies" and "Vacancies".
 Add a list of companies to the "Companies" tab.
 The "Vacancies" tab is empty.
 List items must represent a name and a field of activity of a company